fraudies/tensorflow/tensorflow/contrib/avro/README.md

-# Avro Record Dataset and Parser
+# Avro Dataset
-Why use the Avro Record Dataset and Parser?
+Why use the Avro Dataset?
-* You want to read Avro formatted data into TensorFlow.
+You want to read Avro formatted data into TensorFlow as
+* dense tensor or
-* You want to read data into TensorFlow as a sparse tensor.
+* sparse tensor.

 ## Installation
 We depend on the Avro C library, which has minimal dependencies: